 In war, regardless of the conflict, the most vulnerable are women and children.
 On Peace Insight’s website, communications specialist Tadzie Madzima-Bosha explained in 2013 that “throughout history, we can see examples of terrible abuses against women and children; from the 1.1 million children killed during the Holocaust to the many women and children raped or killed during the Rwandan Genocide.”

 On Open Democracy, researcher Joanna Rozpedowski wrote that “humanitarian NGOs estimate that, during the last ten years, an estimated 10 million children have been killed as a result of armed conflicts, while the young survivors have been left traumatized, exploited, wounded, mutilated or disabled.
-Separation from parents and the extended family makes children vulnerable to the trauma of sexual victimization, antipersonnel mines and cluster bomb maiming, in addition to their involuntary enlistment as child soldiers or imprisonment and forced labour.
-A lack of access to healthcare, basic sanitation and education also has irreversible and detrimental lifetime consequences.”
+Separation from parents and the extended family makes children vulnerable to the trauma of sexual victimization, antipersonnel mines, and cluster bomb maiming, in addition to their involuntary enlistment as child soldiers or imprisonment and forced labor.
+A lack of access to healthcare, basic sanitation, and education also has irreversible and detrimental lifetime consequences.”

 Yemen has served as the stage of a war between a coalition of powerful regional countries led by Saudi Arabia on one hand, and Houthi forces on the other; the latter having seized a large part of the country, including the capital of Sana.
 The conflict has pitted coalition airstrikes against militias operating on the ground, with civilians in the middle facing what international organizations call “the world’s worst humanitarian crisis” and children bearing the brunt of the consequences.

-Even before the war, many children were already victims of child labour and kept out of schools.
-In 2013, a a study conducted by the ILO, the Social Development Fund and UNICEF revealed that more than 1.3 million children in Yemen were involved in child labour.
-According to UNICEF, in the last 30 years coverage and enrolment have increased remarkably, but Yemen is still among the countries with the lowest gross enrolment ratio.
-In 2015, it was estimated that some 1.2 million primary school-age children were out of school (30 per cent), along with 402,284 lower-secondary-age children (22 per cent).
-A further 401,544 pre-primary school-age children are also out of school (92 per cent).
+Even before the war, many children were already victims of child labor and kept out of schools.
+In 2013, a study conducted by the ILO, the Social Development Fund, and UNICEF revealed that more than 1.3 million children in Yemen were involved in child labor.
+According to UNICEF, in the last 30 years, coverage and enrolment have increased remarkably, but Yemen is still among the countries with the lowest gross enrolment ratio.
+In 2015, it was estimated that some 1.2 million primary school-age children were out of school (30 percent), along with 402,284 lower-secondary-age children (22 percent).
+A further 401,544 pre-primary school-age children are also out of school (92 percent).

 The immediate cessation of the conflict would be one way to help children in Yemen; however, that is unlikely to happen soon enough for many of them, despite the ceasefire that was agreed upon by Yemen’s foreign minister Khaled al Yamani and rebel negotiator Mohammed Abdelsalam during peace talks in Sweden on 13 December 2018, which included allowing access to the port of Hodeida, through which about 80% of the country’s imports flow.
 UN Secretary-General Antonio Guterres said during the occasion that “the UN will play a leading role in [the] port and facilitate aid access for the civilian population.”
 The next round of talks will take place at the end of January 2019.